holochain/docs-pages/src/pages/references/enable-holo.md

     return {
       client: undefined,
       loading: true,
-      IS_HOLO: ['true', '1', 't'].includes(import.meta.env.VITE_APP_IS_HOLO?.toLowerCase()), // You should set this as an env variable
+      IS_HOLO: ['true', '1', 't'].includes(import.meta.env.VITE_APP_IS_HOLO?.toLowerCase()), // This will be passed later as an env variable
     };
   },

   async mounted() {
     if (this.IS_HOLO) {
       const client: WebSdk = await WebSdk.connect({
-        chaperoneUrl: import.meta.env.VITE_APP_CHAPERONE_URL, // We'll explain this in the testing section
+        chaperoneUrl: import.meta.env.VITE_APP_CHAPERONE_URL, // This will also be passed as an env variable; we'll explain this in the testing section
         authFormCustomization: {
           appName: 'forum-app', // Display name on the credentials form.
 You can also set it in Cloud Console when deploying }